harisghafoor/GDSSA-Net/README.md

 Official Pytorch Implementation of GDSSA-Net: Gradually Deeply Supervised Self-Ensemble Attention Based Network for Thyroid Nodule Segmentation
 ## Model
 The Gradually Deeply Supervised Self-Ensemble Attention Network (GDSSA-Net) is a novel framework designed for the precise segmentation of thyroid nodules in ultrasound images, employing a gated attention mechanism and a unique Gradual Deep Supervision strategy to enhance segmentation accuracy effectively.
-This approach not only outperforms existing models in terms of segmentation performance but also maintains computational efficiency, making it ideal for real-time clinical applications.
+This approach not only outperforms existing models in terms of segmentation performance but also maintains computational efficiency, making it ideal for real-time clinical employment.
 <!-- Implementation of paper - [Title of Paper](https://arxiv.org/abs/2207.02696) -->

 <!-- <a href="https://colab.research.google.com/gist/AlexeyAB/b769f5795e65fdab80086f6cb7940dae/yolov7detection.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"></a> -->